nimbling/Nimbling_Scripts/README.md

 **How to use on OSX:**
 1. install [hammerspoon](https://www.hammerspoon.org/)
 2. download and unpack [Nimble Bundle.zip](https://github.com/nimbling/Nimbling_Scripts/blob/master/Nimble%20Bundle.zip) somewhere on your drive, take note of the path
-3. paste the following in your "init.lua" and:
+3. Hammerspoon shows a menu bar icon.
+Click it to "open config" this will open your init.lua
+4. paste the following four lines there (the rest of it can be empty)
 * the Illustratorscriptsfolder = bit points to the path where you unpacked the zip
 * do not "escape" spaces or special characters
 * include the "trailing slash"